 Some of the writers whose work has been on the program: David Sedaris, Sarah Vowell, Russell Banks, Dave Eggers, David Rakoff, Tobias Wolff, Anne Lamott, Michael Lewis, Michael Chabon, Nick Hornby, Alex Kotlowitz, Dan Savage, David Foster Wallace, Spalding Gray, Gay Talese, Aimee Bender, Lydia Davis, Junot Diaz, Mike Birbiglia and Shalom Auslander.

 The program is produced by Chicago Public Media and airs on more than 500 public radio stations across the country.
 PRX The Public Radio Exchange delivers the show to stations.
 They say 2.1 million people listen to us on the radio each week, which sometimes is hard to imagine.
 It's probably airing this weekend on a station near you.
-Most weeks This American Life is also the most popular podcast in the country, averaging 850,000 downloads.
+Most weeks This American Life is also the most popular podcast in the country, with around one million weekly downloads.